Earthworm-Banana/yt-dlp-WhatsDrop_com-plugin/README.md

 - 🗨️ **Comments**: Downloading of comments is not supported at this time.

-- 🌐 **Selenium Requirement**: The feature for downloading publicly viewable liked posts and search results requires Selenium due to the necessity of JavaScript for loading the pages.
+- 🌐 **Selenium Requirement**: The feature for downloading publicly viewable liked posts, search results, and popular media requires Selenium due to the necessity of JavaScript for loading the pages.

 - ⏳ **Dynamic URLs**: Extracting from large user profiles may result in 404 errors after a few minutes of downloading videos.
 This is because the site's URLs are slightly dynamic and expire after a certain amount of time.
 To mitigate this, you can use the `--lazy-playlist` option.
 Additionally, re-running the extraction will fetch the newer URLs.